oVirt/ovirt-site/source/event/workshop/intel-workshop-may-2013.html.md

 #### Venue

-This latest in the [Global Workshops Series](OVirt_Global_Workshops) will be hosted by Intel at their [Corporate Headquarters](http://goo.gl/maps/KK7y8) campus in Shanghai, China.
+This latest in the [Global Workshops Series](OVirt_Global_Workshops) will be hosted by Intel at their campus in Shanghai, China.

 Should you have particular needs related to making your visit to Intel's Campus, please contact [ Theron Conrey](User:Theron) for assistance.
 We will do our very best to accommodate all dietary needs, etc.